MIROC-DOC/model_description/md_en/d-summ.md

                                      \right)_{NG}  \right]
                    \right\} .
 $$

-by using LU decomposition to solve for
+By using LU decomposition to solve for
 Ask for $\bar{D}$,

 $$